cogentcore/core/README.md

 ## General / Widgets

+* ctrl+enter is adding rows on std key map dialog
+* fileview: initial selected rows
+* textfield: still have issues with not applying when dialog closed

 * TableView:
 	+ can't select same row for insert
 	+ DND move from early to late does not deal with early indexes being deleted -- do at end?  either way someone has to modify
-* action not triggering widget select signal on pressed
-* unselect no updating background.
+* unselect not updating background.

 * search for tableview, treeview
 * DND and copy/paste for tableview